Anxiety, Panic and Phobias: key facts

 What is a phobia?

-that are not dangerous, and which most people do not find
+object.
+Whilst they are not dangerous, some people find

 What causes anxiety, panic and phobias?